 The favourite feathered game species of the period seems to have been Wild Turkey, otherwise known as the Australian Bustard (Ardeotis australis).
 One of Australia’s largest birds, it became regionally extinct as its grassland habitat was taken over by grazing pasture.
 Hunting saw the end of local populations around Victoria, just as it had with Britain’s Great Bustard in the 1830s.
 However, the Australian Bustard can still be found inland today, and I’m reliably told that they taste like chicken.

 The rivers and streams were abundant with delicious fish, shellfish and crustaceans.
 There are 38 species of freshwater crayfish in Victoria (27 of which are now threatened).
-Murray crayfish (Euastacus armatus) can still be found in Spring Creek, along with, of course, the humble Yabby (with the magnificent scientific name of Cherax destructor).
+Murray crayfish (Euastacus armatus) can still be found in Spring Creek, along with, of course, the humble Yabby (with the magnificent scientific name of Cherax destructor), which is more common in billabongs.
 Sometimes diggers could get a pail of Freshwater Mussels (Velesunio ambiguous), which are native to the Murray-Darling River system.
 Apparently they are tougher to eat than salt water mussels, being more like a clam in texture.